-Early exit point 1 is available at the end of year 1 to the award of a Certificate of Higher Education (Social Sciences / Arts) - SCQF Level 7 - subject to completion of courses totalling at least 120 credits, and where the grade point average is at least 8.5.
-The Certificate of Higher Education shall be awarded with Merit where the grade point average over the courses being counted for the award of the certificate is at least 12, and with Distinction where the grade point average over the courses being counted for the award of the certificate is at least 14.
+Early exit point 1 is available at the end of year 1 to the award of a Certificate of Higher Education (Social Sciences/Arts) - SCQF Level 7 - subject to completion of courses totalling at least 120 credits, and where the grade point average is at least 8.5.
+The Certificate of Higher Education shall be awarded with Merit where the grade point average over the courses being counted for the award of the certificate is at least 12, and with Distinction where the grade point average over the courses being courted for the award of the certificate is at least 12, and with Distinction where the grade point average over the courses being counted for the award of the certificate is at least 14.